OfficeDev/TrainingContent/O3654-1 Deep dive into Mobile Development with Office 365 and Cordova/Lab.md

 ## Exercise 2: Adding a Connected Service to a Cordova App
-In this exercise, you will add a Connected Service to the project in order to make it possible to program against the Office 365 APIs.
+In this exercise, you will add a Connected Service to the project in order to program against the Office 365 APIs.

 1. In the **Solution Explorer**, right click the **CordovaLab** project and select **Add/Connected Service**.